Descriptive Analytics in 2026

 Avoid vanity metrics that look impressive but don’t drive real decisions.

-What's the biggest mistake operations leaders make with descriptive analytics?
+What are the biggest mistakes operations leaders make with descriptive analytics?

 How much should I invest in descriptive analytics tools?

 This varies wildly based on your organization size and needs.
-But here's a framework:
+Here’s a framework:

 Can descriptive analytics work in real-time?